ha5il/RFID-Limiter/README.md

 # RFID-Limiter

-> An Arduino UNO based project for limiting and logging the RFID scan limit
+> An Arduino UNO based project for limiting and logging the RFID tag scan limit

 **These are the codes written for following hardware components interfaced to Arduino UNO**